"Album's trash"— Chris Rock's brother blasts Will Smith's new album and calls him out for referencing the 2022 Oscar slap incident

 Tony Rock, Chris Rock's brother, blasts Will SMith's new album (Image via Aaron Rapoport/Getty Images)

-Chris Rock's brother, Tony Rock, calls Will Smith's new album, Based on a True Story, a "piece of sh*t" and "trash," despite not having actually listened to it.
-On Monday, April 14, 2025, Tony spoke to a paparazzo at LAX, where he openly admitted that he hadn't listened to any song in Smith's new album.
-However, he gave a no-holds-barred review, saying:
+Tony Rock, Chris Rock's brother, called Will Smith's new album, Based on a True Story, a "piece of sh*t" and "trash," despite not having listened to it.
+On Monday, April 14, 2025, Tony spoke to a paparazzo at LAX, where he openly admitted he hadn't heard any songs from Smith's new album.
+Nevertheless, he gave a no-holds-barred review, stating:

 Ad